USS Shiloh Anti-Terrorism Force Protection

-200725-N-JL568-1026 EAST CHINA SEA (July 25, 2020) Chief Gunner’s Mate Michael Perry, from Twin Falls, Idaho, instructs Sailors on how to properly deflect an attack an anti-terrorism force protection course aboard the Ticonderoga-class guided-missile cruiser USS Shiloh (CG 67).
+200725-N-JL568-1032 EAST CHINA SEA (July 25, 2020) Chiefs Gunner’s Mate Michael Perry, from Twin Falls, Idaho, instructs Sailors on how to properly block an attack during an anti-terrorism force protection course aboard the Ticonderoga-class guided-missile cruiser USS Shiloh (CG 67).
 Shiloh is forward-deployed to the U.S. 7th Fleet area of operations in support of security and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Isaac Maxwell)

 |Date Taken: